core-wg/resource-directory/draft-ietf-core-resource-directory.md

 : 2.02 "Deleted" or 204 "No Content" upon successful deletion

 Failure:
-: 4.00 "Bad Request" or 400 "Bad request".
+: 4.00 "Bad Request" or 400 "Bad Request".
 Malformed request.

 Failure:
 : 4.04 "Not Found" or 404 "Not Found".
 Registration does not exist (e.g. may have expired).